So we are drinking a...

 It is also Don The Beachcomber's birthday

 Somewhere in Texas this day back in 1907, Ernest Raymond Beaumont-Gantt came into the world.
 He left home aged 19 and changed his name to Don the Beachcomber.
 He travelled around the Pacific before settling in Hollywood, and opening up the Tiki-tastic Don's Beachcomber Café where he lured in celebrities with exotic dishes and potent rum cocktails.
 Don fought in Europe in WWII, and his wife managed Don the Beachcomber which became a 16-branch chain.

 When Sunny and Don divorced, Sunny, took control of the restaurants, meaning that Don couldn't open a Don the Beachcomber in the US anymore.
 Being the free-thinker he was, Don moved to Hawaii instead and settled in Waikki, where he opened up an entire Polynesian Village centring round a banyan tree.

-Don, and his fellow tiki entrepreneur, Trader Vic had an ongoing disagreement over who invented the Mai Tai.
-We've both recipes on Difford's Guide, but it only seems right that we mix up Don's Mai Tai today.
+Don, and his fellow Tiki entrepreneur, Trader Vic had an ongoing disagreement over who invented the Mai Tai.
+We've both of their recipes, but it only seems right that we mix up Don's Mai Tai today.